Metallographic Polishing and Grinding

 This is done by mechanical means and follows a similar procedure to that used for smoothing.
 Kemet Diamond Compound, 0.25 - 1 Micron, can be used for a number of less critical materials.

 Certain materials, especially those which are soft and ductile, require polishing with Aluminium Oxide.
 Aluminium Oxide is often referred to as Alumina and is a popular final polishing abrasive for ferrous and copper based materials.
-Magnesium Oxide is frequently used for polishing Aluminium and Magnesium Alloys.
 The abrasive particles used in final polishing are generally carried on a napped or short pile cloth such as Kemet MRE and Kemet NHM.
 Most Kemet Polishing Cloths can be supplied cut to size and coated with an adhesive backing.
 The adhesive back eliminates the need for mechanical clamping.

 Other common final polishing materials are Colloid Alumina (Acidic) and Colloidal Silica (Alkaline), both used as a chemical-mechanical action.
 The combination of chemical activity and fine, gentle abrasion produces, scratch and deformation-free specimens.
 Suited for soft and ductile materials, aluminium, copper/brass, lead-based alloys and also ceramic type materials.
 They can be used with common laps and pads, but Polyurethane and short nap cloths are recommended.